 Studies are showing that flavonoids can discourage the process of carcinogenesis by actually interfering with multiple signal transduction pathways related to cancer’s growth and spread throughout the body.
 This acts to limit proliferation, angiogenesis and metastasis of cancer cells, and can even increase apoptosis—the death of cancerous cells.

-Most recently, a 2019 study found that cannabis flavonoids show promising signs as a treatment for pancreatic cancer, both in terms of shrinking tumors and preventing secondary tumors.
-Of course, this research is limited and more research is needed to find out how, and if, flavonoids can actually be utilized by patients in the fight against cancer.
+Most recently, a 2019 study found that cannabis cannaflavins show promising signs as a treatment for pancreatic cancer, both in terms of shrinking tumors and preventing secondary tumors.
+Of course, this research is limited and more research is needed to find out how, and if, they can actually be utilized by patients in the fight against cancer.

 Promoting Skin Health